Out-of-distribution forgetting: vulnerability of continual learning to intra-class distribution shift: Related Works

-Instead of focusing on specific CL strategies or the scenario of adversary attack, here we address a more general issue related to the security and OOD robustness of CL.
+Instead of narrowing our focus to specific CL strategies or adversary scenarios, we address a broader spectrum of concerns related to the security and OOD robustness in CL.
 That is, there is a previously unnoticed form of CF: the OODF that can severely affect CL models' performance.
-In the following sections, we will show several important properties of the OODF: it is present for various CL strategies and settings; it is difficult to detect due to its delayed effects; and it can be triggered by various conditions.
+Subsequent sections will detail critical properties of OODF, including its prevalence across CL strategies and settings, the challenge of its delayed detection, and the variety of how to trigger it.